Burrel (town): Archaeology

 The region of Mati is a real archaeological museum and an ancient cradle of the Illyrian culture.
 Dilaver Kurti explored objects which demonstrate fact for all ancient historic periods, cultural development not only from the region of Mati but even for all the surroundings.
 It is a very important zone for the study of the Illyrian culture.
 The Museum of Mat is a real gem of the Illyrian culture, displaying many artifacts of the Illyrians also displayed and analyzed in the book Trashigime Iliro-Arberore by Dilaver Kurti.
 Kurti also traveled from village to village collecting ethnographic materials and photographs which make up the material of his books Shenime Etnografike Neper Mat and Foklor Nga Mati.

 Sports

 Klubi Sportiv Burreli (KS Burreli) is an Albanian football (soccer) club based in Burrel.
 Its home stadium is Liri Ballabani Stadium, also known as the Burreli Stadium, which has a capacity of 3,000 visitors.
 Founded in 1952 under the name "KS 31 Korriku Burrel", the club first participated in the Albanian First Division in 1982.
-As of the 2006–2007 season, KS Burreli is playing in the Albanian First Division.
+As of the 2022–2023 season, KS Burreli finished in 10th place, while playing in the Kategoria e Parë.